Synthetic Data Powers Product Retrieval for Long-tail Knowledge-Intensive Queries in E-commerce Search: Experiments

 \subsection{Online Evaluation}

-We developed an LLM-based online retrieval pipeline which uses a query understanding model to route knowledge-intensive queries and improves the search experience with LLM-based retrieval and relevance models.
-We conducted online A/B testing on the Taobao platform for over four weeks, allocating 10\% of the traffic from long-tail queries.
-We improved user experience without hurting Order Count, where user experience is measured via SBS human evaluation.
-As shown in Table~\ref{online_result}, the experimental group achieves significant improvements across all three evaluation metrics and all four query types.
+We developed an LLM-based online retrieval pipeline that uses a query understanding model to route knowledge-intensive queries and improves the search experience with LLM-based retrieval and relevance models.
+We conducted online A/B testing on the Taobao platform for over four weeks, allocating 10\% of long-tail-query traffic.
+Our optimization objective is query–product relevance , and we improved user experience without hurting order count, with user experience measured via SBS human evaluation.
+As shown in Table~\ref{online_result}, the experimental group, augmented with synthetically generated data, achieves significant improvements across all three evaluation metrics and all four query types.
 The largest gain in \emph{Item Goodrate} is observed on the Negative query type (+6.97 pts), while the highest improvement in \emph{Query Goodrate} occurs on the Alternative type (+8.62 pts).
 These query categories often follow consistent expression patterns and represent fine-grained user intents, which are challenging for traditional retrieval systems to handle due to their semantic complexity.